Previously I have attempted to help you understand the

 be perfectly successful.

-The same Jesus went to the Father, the "sitting down" was a verbal concept
+The same when Jesus went to the Father, the "sitting down" was a verbal concept

 of power and authority.
 Being on the "right side" showed approval and favor.
 But equally important as the symbolic language, is the actual fact that